Piping groups meet on an irregular and regular basis throughout the UK. Have a look at the information below to see if there's one near you.

 We are the ‘Making and Playing Bamboo Pipes’ group, one of 30 groups organised by Crawley U3A.
 We have about 12 members of the group, with varied playing ability.

 All members make their own pipes.
-Patsy holds making sessions in her home in Crawley.
+Making sessions are in abeyance just now but we hope to restart them soon..
 Some knowledge of music is very desirable but not essential.
 The cost of materials (bamboo & cork) for your first pipe is £3.75.
 You will also need a music stand, and be prepared to buy music and instruction books.
 Some sharing of the conducting or ‘counting in’ is encouraged, as is any music that members provide.
 If you are interested, come along and borrow a treble pipe until your own pipe is made (with lots of help).
 It’s an ideal hobby for the ‘3rd Age’, combining things to do at home – making, decorating, and practising – with the social and creative side, as we make music together twice a month.

 To take part, you have first to join the Crawley U3A, (£9.50 per year), and then pay 90p per session (paid in advance).
 This also gives you access to all the U3A activities.